Posted on Leave a comment

 Muscle recovery Sleep depth support

-For many people, a combination works well: electrolytes for hydration + magnesium for relaxation.
+For many people, the two work well together: electrolytes for hydration and magnesium for relaxation.

 When to Avoid Electrolytes at Night